reachlightspeed/lightspeed-site/src/site/blog/milliseconds-make-millions.md

 tags: post
 ---

-An old work friend from Accenture recently joined an agency called [fifty-five](https://www.fifty-five.com/us/ "fifty-five Homepage") which performed the experiments and research in a new piece of thought leadership from Deloitte called ["Milliseconds Make Millions"](https://www2.deloitte.com/ie/en/pages/consulting/articles/milliseconds-make-millions.html "Deloitte: Milliseconds Make Millions").
+An old work friend from Accenture recently joined an agency called [fifty-five](https://www.fifty-five.com/us/ "fifty-five Homepage") which performed the experiments and research in a new piece of thought leadership co-authored with Deloitte called ["Milliseconds Make Millions"](https://www2.deloitte.com/ie/en/pages/consulting/articles/milliseconds-make-millions.html "Deloitte: Milliseconds Make Millions").
+In it, the authors make the case for how e-commerce on mobile devices will double between 2019 and 2023, ultimately accounting for 3/4 of all future e-commerce sales.

 <p>
   <a href="https://www2.deloitte.com/ie/en/pages/consulting/articles/milliseconds-make-millions.html">